-- 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices. - 2.
+- Right-click the Speakers icon in the notification area, at the far right of the taskbar, select Sound settings, and then select More sound settings. - 2.
 On the Playback tab, select the name of the digital output device. - 3.
 Select Set Default, and then select OK.